microsoft/fluentui/rfcs/react-components/convergence/theme-shared-colors.md

 ### Other possible optimization

 There is still a longer term plan to explore partial themes, theme splitting and lazy loading.
 Those do not conflict with reducing the number of tokens now.
+#### Option: ColorSetProvider
+1. Take the color palettes (16 color ramps) from global and define each in an exported module and const objects.
+2. Remove color palettes (9 color ramps) from theme
+3. Add a ColorSetProvider component that can define a set of CSS vars with a pattern.
+This component would take a palette array of colors and a name.
+It would set cssVars for use in colorful scenarios:
+- color`name`Background1
+- color`name`Background2
+- color`name`Background3
+- color`name`BorderActive
+- color`name`Border1
+- color`name`Border2
+- color`name`Foreground1
+- color`name`Foreground2
+- color`name`Foreground3
+4. Update Avatar and other components that want to support color components to replace the colorful boolean property with a colorSetName.
+This would cause them to reference the colors set by a ColorSetProvider upstream.

+Pros and Cons
+(Y) Color palettes in own modules should tree shake out if not used.
+(Y) Default case does not add any of the color set CSS vars, keeping the theme CSS vars minimal.
+(Y) ColorSetProvider can map to position in the palette based on theme if necessary -or- we can leave updating the color palette array at the top level when the theme changes.
+(Y) With reduces impact on the system, could extend the color sets to include hover, active, and selected states.
+Could also go to 1 background, border, and foreground color.
+Note: Should rename border to stroke!
+(N) There is some fragility for consumers that have extensions that reference color sets and have to rely on their host to have provided them.
+(N) Unsure of the setting of color sets at scopes lower in the hierarchy.
+Option: Could integrate colorSets as a property into FluentProvider to encourage setting at higher levels.
 ## Open Issues

 Is this doable before the Final release?
 If not, is this a valid reason to delay the Final release?